pupil-labs/pupil-docs/neon/real-time-api/track-your-experiment-progress-using-events/index.md

 ```

 Using the real-time API, we now have to connect to a Neon device for recording.
-We can remotely start the recording and save events before and after stimulus presentation.
+We can remotely start the recording and save events before and after the stimulus presentation.
 The names of the events are chosen as `<animal name>_start` and `<animal name>_end` depending on the animal that is shown.

 Once all images have been shown, the recording is stopped remotely.